 If you have osteoarthritis, you are not alone.
-It is the most common of all joint diseases, accounting for about half of the arthritis diagnoses in the United States and affects approximately 21 million Americans.
+It is the most common of all joint diseases and, according to the Centers for Disease Control (CDC), affects approximately 30 million adults in America.

 What is Osteoarthritis?